mschristensen/Semantics/README.md

-# LECW2
+# Semantics in Haskell
-Language Engineering COMS22201 Coursework 2  - Semantics with Haskell
+This program validates the semantics of a simple high level programming language.